 We require written documentation of your deployment status stating you are deployed for more than 90 days as well as a proper 30-day written notice to vacate.
 If the Service Member is not available the spouse will need a Power of Attorney to submit documentation.

-Written notice is required before vacating quarters and should be given at our management office as soon as you are aware of your moving arrangements (ideally, 30 days prior to your lease expiration date).
+Email notice is required before vacating quarters and should be sent to our management office as soon as you are aware of your moving arrangements (ideally, 30 days prior to your lease expiration date).
 In the case of deployment, PCS, etc., contact our office at as soon as you are notified; we will assist you in the process.

 Your spouse will need Power of Attorney in order to sign for quarters on post, start the allotment for BAH, and pay the prorated rent.
 Please make sure we have contact numbers for your spouse.
 You’ll also need to make sure your spouse knows how to contact and set up your transportation appointment.